Lazio tour itinerary

 Today’s route takes you south along unsealed country lanes with spectacular mountain scenery and very pleasant walks through orchards, fields and farms, passing an historic village, two lovely Romanesque churches before arriving at an attractive farming village.
 (13 kms, 4 hrs)

+This morning you will be driven back to the hilltop town to continue your walk.
 Passing through a number of pretty towns, todays walk takes you down onto the plains, passing through a nature reserve, following gravel and asphalt roads before finishing in a buzzy hill-town, famous for its passeggiata and an 18th century Orsini palace.
 (25 kms, 6 hrs).
 It is possibile to break this leg of the walk into two, staying in a small village along the way (12 kms then 13 kms).

 The first half of the day is a very pleasant walk through farmland and another nature reserve, while the second half transitions into the busy outer suburbs of Rome finishing at lovely 4-star hotel in the Monte Sacro district.
 (19 kms, 6 hrs).